rasiondetrehasarrived/rasiondetrehasarrived/README.md

 - i go idle and offtab a lot. this means i will have a delay in everything, and possibly not reply or move for long periods of time. please give me time to get back on the tab where we were talking.

-- extreme paranoia, anxiety, and trust issues. i have many episodes, maybe affecting how i act towards people. whys this? most likely have ppd and/or dpd. its bad. im also a little sadistic umm
+- extreme paranoia, anxiety, and trust issues. i have many episodes, maybe affecting how i act towards people.
+-

 - always ask for ships to int or to become friends. before that, interact with care. i may be sensitive to strangers.